Agoric/documentation/main/guides/zoe/contract-upgrade.md

 ### Exo

-An Exo object is an exposed Remotable object with methods (aka a [Far](/glossary/#zone) object), which is normally defined with an [InterfaceGuard](#todo-interface-guard) as a protective outer layer, providing the first layer of defensiveness.
+An Exo object is an exposed Remotable object with methods (aka a [`Far`](/guides/js-programming/far) object) which is normally defined with an `InterfaceGuard` as a protective outer layer, providing the first layer of defensiveness.

 This [@endo/exo](https://github.com/endojs/endo/tree/master/packages/exo) package defines the APIs for making Exo objects, and for defining ExoClasses and ExoClassKits for making Exo objects.

 ```js
 const publicFacet = zone.exo(